kubernetes/minikube/docs/networking.md

 * If you are using minikube with a VPN, you may need to configure the VPN to allow local routing for  traffic to the afforementioned IP ranges.

-* If you are using minikube with a local firewall, you will need to allow access to the afforementioned IP ranges on ports 22 and 8443.
+* If you are using minikube with a local firewall, you will need to allow access from the host to the afforementioned IP ranges on TCP ports 22 and 8443.
+You will also need to add access from these IP's to TCP ports 443 and 53 externally to pull images.

 ## Access to NodePort services